Pschiee/Perfect-Colour/README.md

 ## Further Information

-For further information please visit: https://github.com/Pschiee/Perfect-Colour/wiki
+For further information please visit our wiki: https://github.com/Pschiee/Perfect-Colour/wiki

+Or visit our website:

 ## Credits